 On behalf of the Faculty of Science, University of Peradeniya, I welcome you to the Faculty which offers an academically sound, technologically advanced and socially conducive learning environment with a wealth of resources to the study of science.
 Citizens of our country have made a great investment for your education, and therefore, it is your duty to make use of the opportunity of being selected to the Faculty, to contribute to the advancement of the country.
-The undergraduate programmes offered by the Faculty of Science lead to the B.Sc. degree of either three or four year duration, which are designed to provide knowledge on both basic and applied sciences, together with comprehensive skills development components.
-Students admitted to the Faculty are privileged to acquire knowledge from academic staff members, who are globally, regionally and nationally renowned, highly accomplished scientists with international collaborations.
-Additionally, industrial training components included in most of the four year degree programmes provide hands-on experience in industrial setting, enhancing job opportunities.
+The undergraduate programmes offered by the Faculty of Science lead to B.Sc. degrees which are designed to provide knowledge on both basic and applied sciences, together with comprehensive skills development components.
+Students admitted to the Faculty are privileged to acquire knowledge from academic staff members, who are globally, regionally and nationally renowned highly accomplished scientists with international collaborations.
+Additionally, industrial training components included in most of the degree programmes provide hands-on experience in industrial setting, enhancing job opportunities.
 On the other hand, the Faculty is equipped with research laboratories with "state of the art" instruments for its students to obtain excellent research experience.
 At the end of the programme, you will not only be a science graduate with knowledge, but also possess necessary attitudes to be a kind, caring and compassionate human being.
 Consequently, the graduates of the Faculty easily find employment after the B.Sc. degree or take the route of pursuing education towards advanced degrees.
 Your predecessors, by their commitment and hard work, have brought fame and pride to this Faculty locally as well as globally.
 I hope you too would work towards achieving similar or even better standards and keep the flag of the University of Peradeniya flying high.
 I am certain that you enjoy your stay in the Faculty.

-Professor Saluka R. Kodituwakku, Dean Faculty of Science, University of Peradeniya
+Professor R.G.S.C.
+Rajapakse, Dean, Faculty of Science, University of Peradeniya

+Email : deansci@sci.pdn.ac.lk

+Tel: 081-239 4400

+Mobile: 0777801257, 0703215132

-Email : deansci@pdn.ac.lk Tel : 081-239 4404 Mobile : 0718446875 Fax : 081-238 8018
+Fax : 081-238 8018